 What keysize do you want?
 (2048)

-- A keysize of 2048 (which is the default) is also a good choice.
+Enter the keysize.
+A keysize of 2048 (which is the default) is a good choice.

 Key is valid for?
 (0)

-- Most people make their keys valid until infinity, which is the default option.
+- Specify how long the key should be valid for.
+Most people make their keys valid until infinity, which is the default option.
 If you do this don't forget to revoke the key when you no longer use it (see below).

-- Make sure that the name on the key is not a pseudonym, and that it matches the name in your passport, or other government issued photo-identification!
+- Enter real name, comment, and email address when prompted.
+Make sure that the name on the key is not a pseudonym, and that it matches the name in your passport, or other government issued photo-identification!
 You can add extra e-mail addresses to the key later.

 You need a Passphrase to protect your secret key.